-EMC, Hitachi, HPThe EMC Storage systems supported by Precise for SQL Server include Symmetrix[®] units andStorage systems, andCLARiiON[®] units.
-In addition, Precise for SQL Server supports HP storage systems, Hitachi storage systems; units, which means that you can see how the disks in these storage units are actually allocated and used.
+EMC, Hitachi, HP Storage systems, and Storage for Windows systems: The EMC Storage systems supported by Precise for SQL Server include Symmetrix[®] units and CLARiiON[®] units.
+In addition, Precise for SQL Server supports HP storage systems, Hitachi storage systems, and Storage for Windows.
+For those storage systems, I/O wait mapping extends into the storage units, which means that you can see how the disks in these storage units are actually allocated and used.